aaronzomback/aaronzomback/README.md

 I'm a full stack engineer at [Bricks](https://www.bricks.co/) based in Montpellier, FR.

-Currently I'm also pursuing a masters degree in Computer Science from Georgia Tech.

 When I'm not working on code, I like to read, write, work on films, as well as develop a cinema platform I founded called [TimeSink](https://timesinkpresents.com).